tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 Users and communities are free to define, implement, and use their own tests for their own purposes, and may propose tests for inclusion within the BDQ Standard.

-When developing a new test, , **TODO**
+When considering development of a new Test, users are urged to first review existing Test proposals in GitHub that may be related to their intended Test.
+In particular, there are a number of Tests that were proposed but not included in BDQ and tagged “`Supplementary`”, as well as Tests that were proposed but rejected and tagged “`DO_NOT_IMPLEMENT`”.

-there are a number of Tests that were proposed but not included in BDQ tagged “`Supplementary`” in GitHub, and other tests that were proposed but rejected tagged "`DO_NOT_IMPLEMENT`" and users are urged to review these tests before proposing a new Test from scratch.
-The `Supplementary` Tests may provide a close fit or a template to build from for some desired test.
-The comments on `DO_NOT_IMPLEMENT` tests describe why these particular test proposals were viewed as problematic and rationale for why they were rejected.
+The `Supplementary` Tests may provide a close match for a specific `Use Case`, or may provide a useful template to build from, and should be reviewed before proposing a new Test from scratch.
+The `DO_NOT_IMPLEMENT` Tests document proposals that were judged to be problematic; the accompanying comments describe the rationale for rejection, and reviewing them can help avoid re-proposing Tests with similar issues.

 Implementers are free to implement a subset of the `CORE` Tests, or `Supplementary` Tests, or new Tests when there is a particular data quality need within their domain - e.g., testing for a value of sub-genus against a taxonomic name authority or testing for a valid depth against maximum depth around the location of an observation.
 Note however, that an implementation of BDQ will only be compliant with the standard if all `Tests` for at least one `Use Case` are implemented.